The Psychological Services Center (PSC) is an outpatient mental health clinic. The PSC exists in order to support two

 - to make quality, low cost mental health services available to both the University and the local communities.

-The PSC provides outpatient evaluation, intervention, and educational services for children, adolescents, and adults; daytime, evening, and weekend appointments are available.
+The PSC provides diagnostic outpatient evaluation, intervention, and educational services for children, adolescents, and adults; daytime, evening, and weekend appointments are available.
 Educational and geriatric assessment services are also provided.

-Evaluation services include interviewing procedures as well as formal psychological and educational testing.
-Intervention services include individual therapy, marital therapy, family therapy, and brief consultations to individuals, families, and organizations.
-Educational services include the delivery of presentations and the dissemination of written materials.
+Evaluation services include diagnostic, interviewing procedures as well as formal psychological, personality, and educational testing.
+Intervention services include individual therapy, marital/couples therapy, family therapy, play therapy, parent training, and brief consultations to individuals, families, and organizations.
+Educational services include the delivery of informative presentations and the dissemination of written materials.

 Graduate students enrolled in Psychology and Counseling practicum courses have the opportunity, pending instructor approval, to provide clinical and educational services to PSC clients.
 Graduate and undergraduate students enrolled in other Psychology and Counseling classes may also use the clinic, pending instructor approval, for role-play activities.
 Licensed faculty members through the use of video recordings and live observation, in both individual and group supervision formats, closely supervise all clinical activity that is conducted by graduate students.

 The PSC is a state-of-the-art training facility.
 The physical plant consists of ten clinical rooms, each of which contains video recording equipment.
-Each clinical room also has an adjacent observation area that affords students and faculty the opportunity to observe clinical activity; one of these observation areas is larger and allows for the simultaneous observation, or video playback, of four clinical sessions.
+Each clinical room also has an adjacent observation area that affords students and faculty the opportunity to observe clinical activity.
 Also available in the clinic are (1) a wide assortment of psychological tests and behavior rating scales, (2) computerized scoring and interpretation programs for the more frequently used assessment tools, (3) a wide array of treatment manuals and clinically oriented references, (4) a collection of developmentally appropriate toys for play assessments and therapy, (5) biofeedback equipment, and (6) electronic records system, and (7) a number of desktop and laptop computers.